-- 250 nW (-36 dBm) in the relevant MS and BTS transmit frequency bands for a GSM repeater at offsets of > 100 kHz from the carrier. - 1 $\mu$ W (-30 dBm) in the relevant MS and BTS transmit frequency bands for a DCS 1 800 repeater at offsets of > 100 kHz from the carrier.
+- 250 nW (-36 dBm) in the relevant MS and BTS transmit frequency bands for a repeater operating in transmit frequency bands below 1 GHz at offsets of > 100 kHz from the carrier. - $1 \mu W$ (-30 dBm) in the relevant MS and BTS transmit frequency bands for a repeater operating in transmit frequency bands above 1 GHz at offsets of > 100 kHz from the carrier.